 Teaching good character traits in terms kids understand

-This series is for all the moms, dads, grandparents, teachers, and anyone else trying to teach kids to grow up with good character traits.
-Each Talking with Trees book is a quiet conversation that takes a difficult situation and makes it a worthwhile experience that helps children grow to be good, responsible, caring adults.
+The Talking with Trees Book Series and teaching resources are for all the parents, grandparents, teachers, homeschoolers, counselors and anyone else trying to teach kids to grow up with good character traits.
+Each Talking with Trees book is a quiet conversation that takes a difficult situation and makes it a character building experience that helps children grow to be good, responsible, caring adults.

 About the Author